CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

    user@host:~/dc_configs_vxlan_evpnsym/cldemo2/simulation#
    ```

-3. Run the `vagrant up` command for the out of band management devices.
+3. Run the `vagrant up` command for the out-of-band management devices.

    If you do not intend to use NetQ, omit `netq-ts` to save CPU and memory resource consumption.